 I arrived in Nashville, March 18, 2002.
 One week later!
 Crossing the Pacific Ocean, we came close to Hawaii, and I wondered how long it would be before I saw Hawaii.
 Noticing a book about Alaska in Max's bookcase, I wondered how long it would be before I saw Alaska.

 (2) Karen and I attended the Tennessee Spring Star Party, April 1-2, 2006, at Fall Creek Falls State Park.
 Frogs croaked hideously as we sat with other stargazers and picked out the spring constellations.
 A man had his telescope set up and was showing galaxies on a screen.
 His technology was futuristic!
 The Whirlpool Galaxy (M51) was like an image in a magazine.
-We know the small galaxy to the left lies behind the Whirlpool because of dust from the Whirlpool's arm in front of it.
+We know the small galaxy to the left lies behind the Whirlpool because the dust from the Whirlpool's arm is in front of it.
 We looked at Bode's Galaxy (M81), a spiral in Ursa Major, and talked about the chances of life elsewhere in the universe.

 (3) I went to Alaska for the Northern Lights.
 I flew to Anchorage and traveled by train to Denali National Park.
 A full moon interfered with my plans.
 The Northern Lights are caused by the solar wind hitting gases in the upper atmosphere.
 Each gas emits a different color.
 There are green, yellow, red & blue.
 Green is the most common.
 The Lights occur around ovals at the poles because the earth is a magnet, pulling particles north and south.
 We do not hear much about the Southern Lights because the big population centers are in the north.
 Other planets have Northern and Southern Lights.

 (4) Michael and I attended the Grand Canyon Star Party at Yavapai Point, June 9-10, 2007.
-It was a good time for planets, and the astronomers had their telescopes out.
+It was a good time for planets, and the astronomers had their telescopes.
 We observed Venus, Jupiter & Saturn.
 Venus blazed as it hung over the Canyon.
 Although I did not want Michael to get into astronomy because it takes us out of the world, an experience like this was good.

 ..1 Apfel, Necia.
 Voyager to the Planets.
 New York, Clarion Books, 1991